MatthewJDavis/matthewjdavis.github.io/_posts/2019-07-20-aws-iam-profile-powershell.md

 # Overview

-When I first started learning about AWS, to get an EC2 instance's RAM metrics into CloudWatch logs and be able to create a graph on them required you to download and run some pearl scripts.
+When I first started learning AWS, to get an EC2 instance's RAM metrics into CloudWatch logs required you to download and run some pearl scripts.
 I had a requirement to do this again this week at work and while looking for the scripts I came across that AWS had released the [CloudWatch agent].

 The instance needs permission to be able to send logs to CloudWatch and this is achieved in AWS by creating an [instance profile] and attaching it to the instance the agent will be installed on as described by the [documentation].